MetaMask/faq/DEVELOPERS.md

 Just listen for a response, and when the blockchain RPC has received the transaction and broadcast it, you'll get a callback.

-### All Async - Think of MetaMask as a light client
+### :dizzy: All Async - Think of MetaMask as a light client

 The user does not have the full blockchain on their machine and so data lookups can be a little slow.
 For this reason, we are unable to support most synchronous methods.
 The exception to this is: